segarciat/python-tutorial/05-Variables/Variables.md

 a valid variable adheres to the following rules:

 - It may consist of letters (uppercase or lowercase), numbers, and underscores.
-- It may not start with a number.
+- It cannot not start with a number.

-The following are strongly recommended guidelines for variables:
+The following are strongly recommended guidelines for variables names:

 - Use lowercase letters only (numbers are alright when appropriate).
 - If the variable name has multiple words, use an underscore `_` to separate each word (since spaces are not allowed).
+This is known as *snake case*.
 - Use all uppercase letters for constants (discussed later).
 - Do not use a variable with the same name as a built-in function, a Python keyword, or any other function.
 For example, `for` is a Python keyword, so it cannot be used as a variable name.

-This convention is often known as *snake case*.
-Another convention used in other programming languages is called *camel case*.
+Similarly, do not use a variable name `print`, since it may the `print()` function.

 Begin by creating a script called `variables.py`: